laurianeribas-deulofeu/ZooplantkonEcotaxa_Practice/README.md

 <h3>Feature table format</h3>

-<p>The `.tsv` files follow the **EcoTaxa import format**: each row is one object (segmented organism), with the first two header rows specifying column names and data types.
+<p>The `.tsv` files follow the **EcoTaxa import format**: each row is one object (segmented images), with the first two header rows specifying column names and data types.
 Columns include object-level morphological descriptors (area, perimeter, Feret diameter, grey-level statistics, etc.) computed by ZooImage from the scanned images.</p>

 <p>The `.zim` files store ZooImage-specific metadata and are required for re-processing or re-classifying images directly in ZooImage.</p>